 Did you know...
 "According to research by the Federal Emergency Management Agency, 15,600 fires requiring fire department response start each year due to clothes dryer fires in residential homes.
 Of these, most are caused by problems with lint and the dryer's ventilation system.

 Dryer Fire Statistics

-Those 15,600 fires represent and annual average fro 2002 to 2004.
-Those fires caused an average of nearly $ 9,000.00 in damage each.
+Those 15,600 fires represent an annual average from 2002 to 2004.
+Those fires caused an average of nearly $ 9,000.00 in damage per fire.
 Three percent of the fires caused injuries, and 0.1 percent resulted in a death.

 Dryers work by forcing hot air through the drum.
 That air carries lint with it, which is filtered by the lint trap.
 If the trap isn't regularly cleaned you get an accumulation of highly flammable material and restricted flow of very hot air.
 The air gets hotter as it's restricted, eventually igniting the lint.

 FEMA notes that 70 percent of air vent fires were caused by a "failure to clean" the vent system.
 The single most effective thing you can do to prevent dryer vent fires in your home is to clean the lint trap regularly -- at least once per week.